Skip to content

 The token pipeline

-Login goes through POST /api/v1/identity/tokens/generate.
+Login goes through POST /api/v1/identity/token/issue.
 The handler validates email/password through UserManager, checks 2FA if enrolled, mints an access token + refresh token via ITokenService, opens a UserSession, and publishes a TokenGeneratedIntegrationEvent to the outbox.

-// src/Modules/Identity/Modules.Identity.Contracts/v1/Tokens/TokenGeneration/
+// src/Modules/Identity/Modules.Identity.Contracts/v1/Tokens/

-public sealed record GenerateTokenCommand(
+public record GenerateTokenCommand(

 string Email,